-Problem 1: Analyzing Sign-JL and JL for Inner Products
+Problem 2(a): Analyzing Sign-JL and JL for Inner Products

-(20 pts) Often practitioners prefer JL matrices with discrete random entries instead of Gaussians because they take less space to store and are easier to generate.
+(15 pts) Often practitioners prefer JL matrices with discrete random entries instead of Gaussians because they take less space to store and are easier to generate.
 We analyze one construction below.